RichardAtCT/1inch_wrapper/README.md

 ![1inch.py](https://github.com/RichardAtCT/1inch_wrapper/blob/master/1inchpy.png)

 1inch_wrapper is a wrapper around the 1inch swap API.
 It has full coverage of the swap API endpoint.
 All chains support by 1inch are included in the wrapper.
+Package also includes a helper method to ease the submission of transactions to the network.
+Limited chains currently supported.

 ## API Documentation
 The full 1inch swap API docs can be found at https://docs.1inch.io/